seattletimes/nw-cuisine/src/article.md

 <aside class="inset related">
   <p class="read-more">
-    Read more about the chefs featured in this series
+    Read more about the chefs in this series
   </p>
   <ul>
     <%= t.include("_chef-sidebar.html") %>